thesalmonification/medullamentor/README.md

 ## Acknowledgments
 Thank you to the following for helping develop MedullaMentor:

-Kunal Jain
+Kunal Jain,
-Gayatri Prakash
+Gayatri Prakash,
-Emily Minner
+Emily Minner,
-Sydney Zhou
+Sydney Zhou,
 Deeksha Sarda